shareloqs/MPSDynamics/README.md

 * found a bug;
 * have a suggestion on how to improve the code and/or documentation;
 * would like to get involved in writing code and/or documentation.

+Feel free to open an [issue](https://github.com/shareloqs/MPSDynamics/issues) on Github :)

 # References